globe-pointerData Domain

 A Data Domain provides the business and governance context for a Data Product Manager to create and manage Data Products.
-The Data Product Manager registers Data Products under an assigned Data Domain, ensuring that each Data Product inherits the domain’s predefined governance roles, policies, and default access controls.
+The Data Product Manager registers Data Products under an assigned Data Domain.
+Each Data Product inherits the domain’s predefined governance roles, policies, and default access controls.

-From this domain context, the Data Product Manager is authorized to curate Data Product metadata, associate supporting data objects, define business descriptions, and manage delivery access modes in alignment with domain standards.
-By operating within a Data Domain, the Data Product Manager ensures consistent metadata, enforces governance requirements, and maintains clear ownership and accountability, enabling scalable, controlled Data Product management across the enterprise.
+Within the domain context, the Data Product Manager curates metadata, associates supporting data objects, defines business descriptions, and manages delivery access modes in accordance with domain standards.
+Working within a Data Domain helps maintain consistent metadata, enforce governance requirements, and maintain clear ownership and accountability.

 Create a Data Domain

-To create the Data Domain, the Data Product Manager adds the following details:
+To create a Data Domain, the Data Product Manager provides the following details:

-Data Domain Name: Defines the name of the business or functional domain.
-It acts as the primary identifier for grouping and managing related data products.
+• Data Domain Name: The name of the business or functional domain.
+It serves as the primary identifier for grouping and managing related Data Products.

-Choose an Avatar: Allows users to select a visual icon to represent the data domain.
-This improves recognition and usability across domain listings and navigation.
+• Choose an Avatar: Select a visual icon to represent the Data Domain for easier identification in listings and navigation.

-Description: Captures the purpose and scope of the data domain.
-It helps users understand the type of data covered and its business relevance.
+• Description: Describes the purpose and scope of the Data Domain, including the type of data covered and its business relevance.

-Owner (Governance Role): Specifies the governance role accountable for the data domain.
-The Owner is responsible for strategic oversight and policy decisions.
+• Owner (Governance Role): The role responsible for the Data Domain, responsible for oversight and policy decisions.

-Steward (Governance Role): Identifies the role responsible for maintaining metadata quality and standards.
-Stewards ensure accuracy, consistency, and compliance within the domain.
+• Steward (Governance Role): The role responsible for maintaining metadata quality and standards within the domain.

-Custodian (Governance Role): Defines the role responsible for technical operations and infrastructure.
-Custodians manage access, integrations, and system-level support.
+• Custodian (Governance Role): The role responsible for technical operations, including access, integrations, and system support.

-Data Product Browser: Defines the default role with browse or consumption access to data products.
-It controls visibility and ensures appropriate access for consumers.
+• Data Product Browser: The default role with browse or consumption access to Data Products, controlling visibility and access permissions.

 Data Product Registry

-The Data Product Registry serves as the centralized workspace for registering, curating, and managing Data Products before they are published to the Marketplace.
-Data Product Managers have the required access to define core metadata, assign governance roles, associate supporting data objects, configure delivery access modes, and initiate publishing workflows, ensuring each Data Product meets governance and quality standards before consumption.
+The Data Product Registry is the central workspace for registering, curating, and managing Data Products before publication to the Marketplace.
+Data Product Managers use it to define metadata, assign governance roles, associate supporting data objects, configure delivery access modes, and start publishing workflows.

-Data Domain: Indicates the business domain under which the data product is categorized.
+• Data Domain: The business domain where the Data Product is categorized.

-Parent Subdomain: Shows the immediate subdomain hierarchy associated with the data product.
+• Parent Subdomain: The immediate subdomain hierarchy for the Data Product.

-Data Product: Displays the name of the registered data product.
+• Data Product: The name of the registered Data Product.

-Detailed Description: Contains an extended explanation of the data product’s scope and usage.
+• Detailed Description: An extended explanation of the Data Product’s scope and usage.

-Tags: Lists classification or business tags assigned to improve search and discoverability.
+• Tags: Classification or business tags used for search and discovery.

-Status: Indicates the current lifecycle state of the data product (Draft, Published, etc.).
+• Status: The current lifecycle state of the Data Product (Draft, Published, and so on).

-Delivery Access Mode: Defines the level of access available to consumers (Data Preview or Data Read).
+• Delivery Access Mode: The level of access available (Data Preview or Data Read).

-Data Objects: Shows the count of data objects associated with the data product.
+• Data Objects: The number of data objects associated with the Data Product.

-Popularity: Reflects relative usage or engagement based on subscriptions and interactions.
+• Popularity: A measure of usage based on subscriptions and interactions.

-Owner: Identifies the governance role accountable for the data product.
+• Owner: The governance role accountable for the Data Product.

-Steward: Represents governance roles responsible for metadata quality and standards.
+• Steward: The governance role responsible for metadata quality and standards.

-Custodian: Indicates the governance role responsible for technical and operational management.
+• Custodian: The governance role responsible for technical and operational management.

-Governance Role (4,5,& 6): Displays assigned governance roles involved in approval and oversight workflows.
+• Governance Role (4,5,& 6): Assigned governance roles involved in approval and oversight workflows.

-Data Product Manager: Lists users or roles responsible for managing and curating the data product.
+• Data Product Manager: Users or roles responsible for managing and curating the Data Product.

 Quick & Easy Data Discovery

-Streamline data discovery with the Global Search feature, which is conveniently accessible from any page within the application.
-Utilize the List View in the Registry page to improve the search experience with filter, sort, and search options based on data object attribute details.
+Use Global Search to find data from any page in the application.
+Use the List View in the Registry page to refine results with filter, sort, and search options based on data object attributes.

 Configure View